flipkart-incubator/hbase-orm/README.md

 [![License](https://img.shields.io/badge/License-Apache%202-blue.svg)](./LICENSE.txt)

 ## Introduction
-HBase ORM is a light-weight, thread-safe and performant library that enables:
+HBase ORM is a light-weight, production-grade, thread-safe and performant library that enables:

 1. object-oriented access of HBase rows (Data Access Object) with minimal code and good testability.
 2. reading from and/or writing to HBase tables in Hadoop MapReduce jobs.